 THIS EVENT IS CPD CERTIFIED

-The discussion also takes place in the context of the removal of the Housing Revenue Account borrowing cap, £1bn of extra borrowing for councils to build new homes, and the Government’s consultation on reforming rules on using receipts from Right to Buy homes to build more housing.
+As the first housing delivery test results show that many councils have under-delivered with 22 being required to develop Housing Delivery Action Plans to increase numbers, we expect discussion on whether government proposals go far enough or whether more is needed to support housing associations, local authorities and developers to build more homes, in the context of the removal of the Housing Revenue Account borrowing cap, £1bn of extra borrowing for councils to build new homes, and the Government’s consultation on reforming rules on using receipts from Right to Buy homes to build more housing.

 The agenda also includes discussion on how the planning system can assist councils to deliver Government targets to increase delivery and supply, including more joined-up Government working, priorities for infrastructure and reviewing developer contributions, following recommendations in the NAO’s Planning for New Homes report.

 Attendees will also consider options for the future regulatory framework for the sector - looking at the scope, role and enforcement powers of regulators, the Green Paper’s call for reforms to the complaints handling and consumer redress system for social tenants, the proposed review of the ‘Decent Homes Standard’, and what more housing associations and local authorities can do to further support and empower communities.

 This discussion comes with the review of social housing regulation call for evidence launched alongside the green paper and in light of the Independent Review of Building Regulations and Fire Safety and the launch of the Social Sector Engagement Best Practice Group, which aims to develop best practice in improving engagement between residents and landlords on fire and building safety issues.
 With the sector raising concerns over the Green Paper’s proposed ‘league tables’ for social landlords, the future shape of accountability for housing associations and local authorities will be discussed.